Dødedans i London, Tottel

 The Cardinall maketh aunswere.

-I HAUE great cause, certes this is no faile
+I Haue great cause, certes this is no faile,

-To be abashed and greatly dread[e] me,
+To be abashed and greatly dread me,

-Sith Death is come me sodainly tassaile,*
+Sith Death is come me sodainly to assaile

-That I shall neuer hereafter clothed be
+100 That I shall neuer hereafter clothed be,

-In grise nor ermine like vnto my degree,
+In grise nor Ermine like vnto my degree,

-Mine hat of red leuen eke in distresse, --
+Mine hat of red leuen eke in distresse,

-That worldly* ioye endeth in heauines.
+How that al ioye endeth in heauines.

 Døden til kongen